XCOM 2 Class Analysis: Skirmisher

 Using an Item that normally ends the turn when used, such as throwing a grenade, does not end the Skirmisher's turn.

 If your Skirmisher has a Corporal-level bonus skill, Total Combat has decent odds of being a skill you skip over initially, possibly coming back later, possibly ignoring forever.
 By itself it's... not terrible, but more niche than you might expect.
-First of all, if your Skirmisher doesn't luck into Tactical Rigging, they only get the one Item, and there's no Item in XCOM 2 that natively has more than one use (Except for Battle Scanner... which already doesn't necessarily end the turn, making Total Combat irrelevant to it), making Total Combat a one-off benefit per battle.
+First of all, if your Skirmisher doesn't luck into Tactical Rigging, they only get the one Item, and there's no Item in XCOM 2 that natively has more than one use (Except for Battle Scanner... which already doesn't necessarily end the turn, making Total Combat irrelevant to it.
+Okay, and Ultrasonic Lure, but seriously, who cares?), making Total Combat a one-off benefit per battle.
 Second, most Items in XCOM 2 are actually passive Items rather than anything you manually use, and Skirmishers actually have motive to equip eg ammo Items so it's entirely possible to equip your Skirmisher such that Total Combat is useless.
 Third, you can't stack Items of a similar type, so even with Tactical Rigging you can't do the obvious thing and equip two different grenades, meaning most valid builds are still only 'get use out of it once per mission'.

 Even when Total Combat could be relevant, it's often questionable how useful it actually is.
 Sure, let's say you do want to chuck a Plasma Grenade to wipe out a target's Cover before the team piles on the damage.
 With Total Combat, you chuck the grenade and then shoot them with the Skirmisher in addition to everyone else.
 Without Total Combat, you... shoot at something else and then chuck the grenade while the rest of your team piles on the damage.
 Or use Justice if it's a valid target, and only bother chucking the grenade if Justice fails to pull them from Cover.
 Either way, it's not like you have to waste an action point if you lack Total Combat.
 Which touches on part of the problem: Total Combat is basically on the wrong class.
 On a class that doesn't have innate ability to turn every action point into an offensive action, Total Combat could be pretty darn good.
 Salvo is amazing on Grenadiers, for example, admittedly in part due to their innate bonus grenade slot and potential to double the grenade charges in that slot, but even on a Specialist or Ranger Total Combat would've been pretty significantly useful.
 On the Skirmisher, it's a nice-to-have, something you burn points on when you have all the good stuff already, not something to actively prioritize.